Fore River Shipyard

-Fore River Shipyard was a shipyard owned by General Dynamics Corporation located on Weymouth Fore River in Braintree and Quincy, Massachusetts.
-It began operations in 1883 in Braintree, and moved to its final location on Quincy Point in 1901.
+Fore River Shipyard was a shipyard on Weymouth Fore River in Braintree and Quincy, Massachusetts, that built hundreds of ships for military and civilian customers from 1883 to 1986.

+The yard was founded in Braintree by Thomas A. Watson and Frank O. Wellington; it moved to Quincy Point in 1901.
 In 1913, it was purchased by Bethlehem Steel, and later transferred to Bethlehem Shipbuilding Corporation.
-It was sold to General Dynamics in 1963, and closed in 1986.
-During its operation, yardworkers constructed hundreds of ships, for both military and civilian clients.
+It was sold to General Dynamics in 1963 and closed in 1986.